Jeddah: Al-Rahmah Mosque

-Sometimes referred to as the floating mosque because of it being built above water, this fascinating mix of the old architecture and the new was built in 1985.
+Sometimes referred to as the floating mosque because of its being built above water, this fascinating mix of old and new architecture was built in 1985.
 It is a popular spot among tourists and natives looking to lounge by the seaside.

-Al-Jawhara Stadium
+King Abdullah Sports City

-Is a new stadium launched in 2014, located north of Jeddah, is used mostly for football, reaching a full capacity of 62,241 spectators.
+King Abdullah Sports City is a multi-use stadium used mostly for association football.
+It opened in 2014 north of Jeddah and has a full capacity of 62,241 spectators.
 It is the largest stadium in Jeddah, and the second-largest in Saudi Arabia.

 King Saud Mosque

-The largest mosque in the city.
-Built in 1987, it displays beautiful Islamic architecture and was built by Egyptian architect Abdel Wahed El Wakil.
+Built in 1987 by Egyptian architect Abdel Wahed El Wakil, King Saud Mosque is the largest mosque in the city, displaying beautiful Islamic architecture.

 NCB Tower

-Built-in 1983 and believed to be the highest tower in Saudi Arabia during the 1980s, with a height of over 235 m, the National Commercial Bank was Saudi Arabia's first bank.
+Built in 1983 and believed to be the highest tower in Saudi Arabia during the 1980s, with a height of over 235 m, the National Commercial Bank was Saudi Arabia's first bank.

 IDB Tower

 The Islamic Development Bank is a multilateral development financing institution.
-It was founded by the first conference of Finance Ministers of the Organisation of the Islamic Conference (OIC, now the Organisation of Islamic Cooperation), convened 18 December 1973.
+It was founded by the first conference of Finance Ministers of the Organisation of the Islamic Conference (OIC, now the Organization of Islamic Cooperation), first convened on 18 December 1973.
 The bank officially began its activities on 20 October 1975.

 Jeddah Municipality Tower

 This is the headquarters of the metropolitan area of Jeddah.
 The municipality's new building is going to be not only Jeddah's tallest but is also going to dethrone the Burj Khalifa.

 This proposed tower, formerly known as the Kingdom Tower, is being built in Jeddah by Prince Al-Waleed bin Talal and will stand 1 km tall.
 Upon its completion, it will be the tallest skyscraper in the world.
 The building has been scaled down from its initial 1.6 km proposal, since the ground proved unsuitable for a building that tall, to a height of at least 1000 m (the exact height is being kept private while in development, similar to the Burj Khalifa), which, at about one kilometer (1 km), would still make it by far the tallest building or structure in the world to date, standing at least 568 ft taller than the Burj Khalifa in Dubai.
 Construction began in April 2013 and there was steady progress, but in January 2018, building owner JEC halted structural concrete work with the tower about one-third completed due to labor issues with a contractor following the 2017–19 Saudi Arabian purge.
 JEC had said they planned to restart construction in 2020.
+In September 2023 MEED reported that the construction of the tower had restarted.
+Completion is expected in 2029.